Practice Advisory: Sham Marriages and Marriage Fraud: A Summary of Recent Case Law and Tips for Practitioners

 Last Updated

-This practice advisory provides background and analysis on recent decisions issued by the Board of Immigration Appeals, or BIA, regarding immigrating through a marriage-based petition.
+This practice advisory provides background and analysis on recent decisions issued by the Board of Immigration Appeals (BIA) regarding immigrating through a marriage-based petition.
 From 2019 to 2021, the BIA published four decisions relating to sham, or fraudulent, marriages and INA § 204(c).
 A sham marriage is one that the parties enter into not to establish a life together but rather to circumvent immigration laws.
 Section 204(c) bars approval of a visa petition where the beneficiary has previously participated in a fraudulent marriage or has attempted or conspired to do so.
-This practice advisory summarizes the recent BIA case law, provides practice pointers and ethical considerations for advocates when representing clients with previously filed marriage-based petitions or where allegations of fraud may surface, and suggests possible solutions for clients who are subject to the 204(c) bar.
+This bar has no temporal limitation and impedes a client’s ability to obtain permanent resident status, regardless of how much time has passed since the alleged fraud or how compelling the equities are in the current case.
+If USCIS makes a section 204(c) finding, this finding will forever bar approval of an I-130 family visa petition, an I-140 employment-based petition, and a VAWA-based I-360 self-petition.